C++ Core Guidelines: Destructor Rules

 delete b;

-The compiler generates for Base a non-virtual destructor, but deleting an instance of Derived through a Base pointer is undefined behaviour if the destructor of Base is non-virtual.
+The compiler generates for Base a non-virtual destructor, but deleting an instance of Derived through a Base pointer is undefined behavior if the destructor of Base is non-virtual.

 Protected and nonvirtual destructor

-This is quite easy to get.
-If the destructor of the base class is protected, you can not destroy derived objects using a base class pointer; therefore, the destructor must not be virtual.
+This is relatively easy to get.
+If the base class’s destructor is protected, you can not destroy derived objects using a base class pointer; therefore, the destructor must not be virtual.

 Only to make the point clear about types (not pointers or references):